More Space, Please: Home Sales Booming Despite Pandemic, Recession

 Wells and her family had moved out, put just about all their belongings in storage and ended up staying with family.
 And this week they were stranded in a hotel waiting for that loan approval.

-"Every day is like another sad text or call from our Realtor, 'No news guys, like so sorry'," she said earlier this week.
+"Every day is like another sad text or call from our Realtor, 'No news guys, like so sorry,' " she said earlier this week.
 She says it's been "lots of sleepless nights, lots of wondering if it's all worth it but trying to be hopeful."

 But the hope paid off.
 Wells now says the sale just went through and they can move into their new house.
 So the kids can build a new fort, this time in the backyard.

-Ashish Valentine contributed reporting for this story.
+Ashish Valentine contributed to this report.